1995parham-teaching/interviews/questions/README.md

 ## System Design

 - What do you know about deployment?
-- Lets discuss one of these scenarios in detail
+- Let's discuss one of these scenarios in detail
   - Event Delivery based on `MQTT`, `HTTP`, etc.
   - URL Shortener which contains
     - _Redis_